grpc/grpc-java/README.md

-gRPC-Java - An RPC library and framework
+gRPC-Java - An RPC library And framework
 ========================================

 gRPC-Java works with JDK 7. gRPC-Java clients are supported on Android API